 What Are The Types Of Interactions Between Organisms?: Importance & Examples

-Ecological interactions are among the principal processes in ecosystems and involve living organisms that affect each other's survival, growth, and reproduction.
+Ecological interactions refer to the various relationships that occur among different species within an ecosystem and these interactions play a vital role in shaping ecological dynamics.
 These animal interactions range from mutually beneficial relationships to competitive and predatory dynamics.
+Types of interaction include mutualism, commensalism, competition, predation, and parasitism.
 This is crucial for conservation, forecasting ecological change, and generally enhancing our understanding of natural systems.

 Types of Ecological Interactions